 Gulls have red spots on their under-bills—vermillion no. 11.
 It’s what their fledglings strike at to signal they want to feed.
 The red is also a strong suggestion to prospective mates that a more vermillion-sporting bird exudes greater genetic confidence.

 Peg is Daedalus from her office chair.
-I’m across from her on the coach, turning a coffee mug in particular circles, not sure if I want the handle turned left or right.
+I’m across from her on the couch, turning a coffee mug in particular circles, not sure if I want the handle turned left or right.

 She deploys the word ‘hypomania’ like a titanium-white diagnosis.
 ‘Bipolar.’